wwt/docker-foundations/docker-commands/3_part-iii-create-docker-image.md

 docker image build -t my_image .
 ```

-**Don't forget the trailing dot, to indicate the Dockerfile is with your current working directory**
+**Don't forget the trailing dot, to indicate the Dockerfile is within your current working directory**